OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/functions/cgi_auto_fail.md

 Contained in `lib/functions.d/cgi-functions.sh`

-Function signature: dc511ce0952b232a2422ca3ae6f4600d46e70a01062014017e66599f7fc2dc95
+Function signature: 6b67dd57145386562143b5a27ad4c4f0a1e5170fc073f8d4e91738ade5779a4d

-### Function Overview
+### Function overview

-The `cgi_auto_fail()` function is used to automatically fail a Common Gateway Interface (CGI) application.
-The function uses a local message or uses a default message if none is provided.
-It detects the client type and fails based on that detection.
-If the client is `ipxe`, it calls the `ipxe_cgi_fail` function.
-If the client is `cli`, `browser`, or `unknown`, it calls the `cgi_fail` function.
+The `cgi_auto_fail` function is primarily used to detect the client type and based on the detection, it uses different failure methods.
+Messages are passed as arguments to the function, and based on the client type, these messages are processed differently.
+If the client type is `ipxe`, the function `ipxe_cgi_fail` is called; for client types `cli`, `browser`, `script`, `unknown`, the function `cgi_fail` is called; and for all other scenarios, the function simply logs the error and echoes the message.

-### Technical Description
+### Technical description

-- Name: `cgi_auto_fail`
+- **Name**: `cgi_auto_fail`
-- Description: A function for automated failure of CGI applications.
-It detects the client type and fails accordingly, using the `ipxe_cgi_fail` for `ipxe` clients and `cgi_fail` for `cli`, `browser`, or `unknown` clients.
+- **Description**: This function is made to detect the client type and handle failure messages differently based on the client type.
+The client type is first detected by the function `detect_client_type`, and then care branches deal with the different cases accordingly.
-- Globals: None
+- **Globals**: None
-- Arguments:
+- **Arguments**:
-  - `$1`: An optional argument.
-This represents a custom fail message to be used.
-If no message is provided, a default error message is used.
-- Outputs: The function outputs an error message to the shell.
+    - `$1: msg` The failure message to be processed.
-- Returns: Nothing.
-- Example Usage: `cgi_auto_fail "Failed to load the webpage.` This will output an error, "Failed to load the webpage," and detect the client type to fail accordingly.
+- **Outputs**: Depending on the client type and the corresponding branch the execution enters, the output could be the execution of the `ipxe_cgi_fail` function, the `cgi_fail` function, or simply echoing the error message and logging it.
+- **Returns**: No specific return value.
+- **Example usage**: `cgi_auto_fail "Failure message"`

-### Quality and Security Recommendations
+### Quality and security recommendations

-1. Ensure that input validation is done before calling the function to avoid unexpected results or error messages.
-2. Maintain the mappings for failure functions for each client type in one place for easy updates and adjustments.
-3. Make sure the function handles all possible client types to ensure robustness.
+1. Always sanitize user inputs, especially if these inputs are incorporated into messages or logs.
+2. Add comprehensive error handling and logging to help with problem detection and troubleshooting.
+3. Regularly update your logging methods to take advantage of whatever logging resources are currently available on the system.
-4. Improve the default error message to provide more context or guidance to the user.
+4. Separate the logic of error detection from the error messaging to provide a cleaner and more maintainable code.
-5. When handling errors in web applications, it’s critical to manage the information that you expose to the user.
-Therefore, ensure that the error information does not expose any sensitive information like system details or user data.
-6. Make sure you always update your systems and monitor for any security vulnerabilities or attacks.
+5. Consider employing a standard and internationalized method for handling error messages.